parischap/configs/README.md

 The `configs` package uses itself to generate its configuration files.
 To that extent, the following procedure must be followed for that package only:

-- run `node .\esm\internal\createStarter\main.mjs`: this exe will simply create the `package.json`, `vite.config.ts` and `.git` files, and install all necessary dependencies.
-It does not need to be run if any of these files needs to be modified.
+- run `node esm/internal/bin/update-config-files.js`: this exe will simply create all the necessary configuration files.
 - run `pnpm build`

 For other packages, the procedure to follow is: